This is a DOS-based game and the dramas you may encounter getting it to work on modern OSes. This guide can help getting it to work.

 The Keep is actually a flying castle a la Laputa in a world thoroughly under the Guardian's sway.
 Then you have Talorus, a weirdsville if there ever was one.
 The Tomb of Praecor Loth is an ominous place full of dire traps and difficult monsters.
 Anodunos, the ruined ice city laid waste by the Guardian with only sad Beatrice the ghost left.

 I got a major sense of accomplishment when I completed UW2.
 The game is that captivating.
-It continually gets voted in all-time Top 10′s of best games ever made (as does UW1 on occasion).
-It’s easily the best CRPG I’ve played to date.
-Arx Fatalis sort of picks up where this game left off, at least design wise.
-In most respects, it’s not on the same page as the two Underworlds.There is (or was) a bunch of hearsay circulating that Underworld 3 was planned but alas the game never saw the light of day.
+It continually gets voted in all-time Top 10's of best games ever made (as does UW1 on occasion).
+It's easily the best CRPG I've played to date.
+Rumour has it that Arx Fatalis sort of picks up where this game left off, at least design wise.
+There's a bunch of hearsay circulating that Underworld 3 was planned but alas the game never saw the light of day.
 No matter, we have System Shock to make up for it!

 - Origin MIDI Files MIDI Files of both Underworlds.